 Rear door toward the roof line

-Point the swing-door end toward the eave where the crew works so walk-in loading and ground-throw share a single path.
+Set the swing-door end facing your eave so that walk-in loading and ground-throw operations share the same clear access path.

 Surface protection